eaobservatory/hedwig/doc/user/scientific.rst

 To remove a figure, click the "Delete" button next to it, and then press the "Save" button below the table.

+You can also change the order in which your figures appear by rearranging the rows of the table.
+To do this, drag the table row's "grip" in the leftmost column and drop it onto the row after which it should appear.

 .. image:: image/sci_case_fig_manage.png

 When you edit the text of your scientific justification,